 - Collaborate with Visitor Services Manager to coordinate group visits onsite

 - Collaborate with the Student Programs and Tours Manager to manage monthly staff schedule and annual performance evaluations for Valentine Tour Guides and Educators

 - Contribute to departmental data and evaluation efforts including tracking attendance, program feedback, grant funding and marketing contacts

 - Oversight of materials such as laptops, projectors and microphones

 - Bachelor’s degree in education, history, museum studies, or another related field

-- Attention to detail and strong organizational skills required
+- Excellent customer service attitude, flexibility, strong communication skills, attention to detail and strong organizational skills

 Physical Demands: The Adult Programs and Tours Manager must be able to use a telephone, computer keyboard and mouse; reach with hands and arms, speak for extended periods of time and listen.
 The employee is frequently required to walk and sit, as well as to lift and carry objects such as objects, boxes, books and files weighing up to 40 pounds.
 The Adult Programs and Tours Manager is occasionally required to stand, stoop or kneel.
 Specific vision abilities required by this position include close vision and the ability to focus.
 The physical demands described here are representative of the requirements that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.